JinkiJung/Tasc/docs/source/basicConcept.rst

 ^^^^
 Tasc is a basic component and a single step of a scenario, following a simple syntax below::

-  given:  prerequisite contexts
+  given: input
-  when: condition that initiates Tasc
+  startWhen: condition that initiates Tasc
-  who: intelligent terminus who performs Tasc
+  actor: intelligent terminus who performs Tasc
-  do: action should be performed
+  act: action should be performed, resulting output
-  follow: instruction guiding who
+  guidedBy: instruction guiding who
-  until: condition that terminates Tasc
+  endWhen: condition that terminates Tasc
-  then: flow of scoring, feedback, and transition to next Tasc
+  leadTo: flow of scoring, feedback, and transition to next Tasc

+Tasc has two basic states, *hasPerformed* and *isDone*.

 Scenario
 ^^^^^^^^